Workers’ Comp Settlement Amounts

 Unpaid Medical Bills

 The workers’ compensation benefits you receive should help you pay for initial and ongoing medical care.
 Therefore, after you receive your settlement, you must take care of outstanding medical bills.
-This is especially true if the doctor agreed to defer billing until you finalized your workers’ compensation matter.
+This is especially true if the doctor agrees to defer billing until you finalize your workers’ compensation matter.

 Consequently, if you have outstanding medical debt when you receive your settlement, you must understand where to dedicate funds.
 If there is any wiggle room in the amount you owe, you may end up with a greater share of your workers’ compensation settlement.